wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/sync-actions/includes/1-introduction.md

 Allowing multiple processes to access resources like mouse and keyboard or restricted files at the same time can alter each process's result.

-**Synchronization** actions enable you to prevent actions from being executed simultaneously in multiple process instances.
+Synchronization actions enable you to prevent actions from being executed simultaneously in multiple process instances.
 When a process instance runs the specified actions, the rest of the instances have to wait.

 ## Learning objectives

  In this module, you will:

-- Understand in which cases parallel execution must be prevented.
+- Learn in which cases parallel execution must be prevented.
 - Configure the synchronization actions.
 - Create a process with synchronization actions to prevent simultaneous access to a file.